Bengals Beat: 7 Ways Bengals Can Save Their Season Before It's Too Late - CLNS Media

 The Bengals offensive line has been guilty, more than anything in the first two games, of shooting itself in the foot.
 Every coach will tell you that once you start falling behind the chains and getting into second-and-long and third-and-long, you’re making it nearly impossible for the quarterback to sit back and allow plays to develop the way they need to.
 The Bengals were guilty of that on multiple occasions Sunday, killing any chance of sticking with a power run game, as mentioned above.

 Ja’Marr Chase and Tyler Boyd are right.
 The Bengals were designed to be a vertical offensive team.
 Having Chase, Boyd and Higgins on your roster and not stretching the field is like taking a horse to an IndyCar race.
 What’s the point?
 Watching film of the first two games, it’s painfully obvious the Bengals are not setting the tone on the offensive line.
 This is what’s leading to teams “pinning their ears back” and just playing kill the quarterback.
 Until that stops, Joe Burrow isn’t going to have the time to take those shots down the field that Ja’Marr Chase was rightfully complaining about after Sunday’s loss in Dallas.
 To compensate, Burrow has been holding onto the ball to try and buy the time to get those shots down field, taking the sacks and hard hits just for the chance of getting the ball up in the air and down the field.
+Rolling the pocket is one possibility.
+Designed quarterback keepers is another, better screens and delays.
+Again, don’t fall into second-and-long and you avoid this.

 “That’s part of who he is to some degree where he’s trying to make something happen down the field,” OC Brian Callahan said.
 “Was that necessarily the case in all the parts of the game?
 No. When you’re playing teams that are hell bent on keeping things in front of them your trying to get routes to develop down the field some and it takes time and we weren’t really afforded much of that at certain points of the game.
 Part of that was because we were in 2nd-and-10 plus far too often and that’s an easy pass rush down for the defense.
 There are times when he is looking to make a play that he feels like he might be able to make and he made a few with his feet that were pretty impressive.